Who are you guys?

 Levels of Difficulty

-All of our workshops require that you are able to carry all of your own camera gear in your backpack.
-You should also be able to get your own luggage from our vehicles to your hotel room.
+All of our workshops require that you are able to carry all of your own camera gear in your backpack, and you should also be able to get your own luggage from our vehicles to your hotel room.

 Easy: Nearly anyone can participate.
-Most photography is from within a few hundred yards of where we park the vehicle.
+Most photography is from within several hundred yards of where we park the vehicle.
 Terrain is typically level and smooth.
 Walks up or downhill have minimal elevation change.

-Difficult: Some strenuous hikes of a few to many miles, often with elevation gain of several hundred feet on possibly uneven ground.
+Challenging: Some strenuous hikes of a few to several miles, often with elevation gain of several hundred feet on possibly uneven ground.
 There can be locations where you are required to stand in water on slippery rocks or other non-flat conditions.
-Could require acclimation to higher elevations, up to 11,000 feet.
+Could require acclimation to higher elevations, 10,000 feet and higher.

 What about Travel Medical, Evacuation, and Trip Insurance?